lonestone/rolebase.io/README.md

 They must be translated in french and english.

 We're using MJML templates to generate HTML templates.

+Check the [documentation](https://docs.nhost.io/authentication/email-templates) to learn more about it.

 VSCode extension "MJML" is useful to get syntax highlighting and export to HTML: https://marketplace.visualstudio.com/items?itemName=attilabuti.vscode-mjml